nsacyber/WALKOFF/docs/workflow.rst

 '''''''''''''
 Before we create a workflow, we will create a global variable that our actions will use.

 In the top navigation bar, click on ``Settings``, then ``Globals``, then ``Add Global``.
 Fill out the required fields for this example and set the value to any string of your choice.
+Here, you may also opt to restrict access to your variable using role-based permissions as described in :ref:`role-user-label`.
 Then click ``Save`` in the dialog box.
-If nothing is populated in the globals table, then verify that you created your encryption key as described in :ref:`deploying_walkoff_label`.
+If nothing is populated in the globals table, then verify that you created your encryption key as described in :ref:`deploying-walkoff-label`.

 .. image:: ../docs/images/create_global.png

 Create Workflow
 '''''''''''''''
 In the top navigation bar, click ``Workflows`` to return to the main Workflow page.
 Then, near the top of the page, click the ``Create New`` button.
-Enter a name for a new workflow (and optionally tags, a description, and roles), then click "Continue".
+Enter a name for a new workflow (and, optionally, tags and description).
+Here, you may also opt to restrict access to your variable using role-based permissions as described in :ref:`role-user-label`.
+Finally, click ``Continue``.

 .. image:: ../docs/images/create_workflow.png